 Young's Double-Slit Experiment

-To verify the wave nature of light by forming the interference patterns in a Young's Double-Slit Experiment and measuring the angles corresponding to the formed fringes
+The objective is to verify the wave nature of light by forming the interference patterns in a Young's Double-Slit Experiment and measuring the angles corresponding to the formed fringes.

-A computer with the Internet connection, a calculator (The built-in calculator of the computer may be used), a few sheets of paper, and a pencil
+A computer with the Internet connection, a calculator, a few sheets of paper, and a pencil

 Young's Double-Slit Experiment verifies that light is a wave simply because of the bright and dark fringes that appear on a screen.
 It is the constructive and destructive interference of light waves that cause such fringes.